-In terms of capital allocation, we expect that our primary focus in 2015 will be to utilize our significant free cash flow to reduce leverage following our two recent acquisitions.
-We also intend to continue to selectively identify and evaluate growth opportunities through capacity additions in existing plants or new plants in developing markets that we already know and understand.
-We will examine each opportunity against a variety of metrics, and we will undertake every approved project with an eye toward creating long-term shareholder value.
+In 2016, the Company expects to again utilize its significant free cash flow to reduce leverage.
+We will also continue to identify and evaluate select growth opportunities through capacity additions in existing plants or new plants in markets that we already know well and understand and potential strategic acquisitions in geographic areas or product lines in which we operate.
+As prudent custodians of capital, after reviewing a variety of metrics, we will undertake every approved project or transaction with a focus on creating long-term shareholder value.